YouBase/white-paper/structured-data.md

 ### collection

-Collections are specified in the Profile Definition of the collections parent node (profile) and are used to hold groups of similiar records.
+Collections are specified in the profile definition of the collections parent node (profile) and are used to hold groups of similiar records.
 In the previous diagram we used a health profile which defines an allergies collection and an immunizations collection.
 Since new profile types can be easily created the collections are not limited to any one standard.

 ### record

 The record is the base unit of storage in YouBase.
-The format of these records is als specified in the Profile Definition and are defined using [JSON Schema](http://json-schema.org).
+The format of these records is also specified in the profile definition and are defined using [JSON Schema](http://json-schema.org).
 This allows clients and other services with a way to read and validate a record without restricting profiles to using a single format.

 In the current centralized world each service will often store user information in slightly different ways.
-By creating a Profile Definition that matches an existing service we can ease integration with it while giving YouBase clients a way to understand the information.
+By creating a profile definition that matches an existing service we can ease integration with it while giving YouBase clients a way to understand the information.